 cavernous sound to match.
 And there are variations on the Bonzo theme

 on a few other tracks into the bargain.

 |Nice threads guys - well, it was 70s America|

 Hyde was probably the most un-Bonham like dude you could come across – a total abstaining health freak before such a lifestyle became fashionable.
 But boy did he get that Bonham drum sound down.

 Hyde’s drumming isn’t the only reason for the Zeppelin comparison.
 There are some Page-like riffs and layering in there too.
 And apart from elements of their sound, it so happened that Jimmy Page took a shine to Detective, they signed for Swan Song, and at one stage Page was slated to produce them.
 Comparisons were inevitable.

 Now, comparisons can be odious, but in this case it doesn’t mean that Detective were just unoriginal copyists.
 They were far better than that.
 So for the uninitiated, who the hell were they?

 The two key proponents of Detective were Brit vocalist Michael Des Barres and American guitarist Michael Monarch.
-Des Barres had been singer with glam rockers Silverhead - this month featured in a Classic Rock article on bands signed by Purple Records by Geoff Barton, of whom more later.
+Des Barres had been singer with glam rockers Silverhead - this month featured in a Classic Rock article by Geoff Barton on bands signed by Purple Records, of whom more later.
 Monarch, meanwhile, had been in none other than Steppenwolf, cranking out the riff on ‘Born To Be Wild’, before hooking up with Hyde and ultimately bringing him into the Detective equation.